Penn State Altoona (General Nursing and Second Degree)

 B.S.
 Nursing majors will choose one of the following options:

 General Nursing Option (NURS GNURS): This option admits students directly to the major as first year students and at the time of admission only.
-Non-nursing students may not transfer or change major into the 4-year nursing program.
 Nursing students will start and remain at the campus of admission all 4 years.
-Clinical experiences occur at local clinical facilities; University Park students will spend 1-2 years at Penn State Hershey Medical Center, which requires students to reside at that location.
+Non-nursing students may not transfer or change major into the 4-year nursing program at University Park, but will be considered through a competitive review process for admission (beginning fall 2015) at the 5 other campuses offering the General Nursing program.
+Clinical experiences occur at clinical facilities within a 50-mile radius of campus; University Park students will spend 1-2 years at Penn State Hershey Medical Center, which requires students to reside at that location.

 Second or Additional Degree Option (NURS SCND): This option admits students, who have successfully completed a bachelor's degree in another discipline, to the major through a review process.
 All students must have met all general education and prerequisite course requirements.
 This option is available at Penn State Altoona and Penn State Harrisburg.
 Clinical experiences occur at facilities surrounding Altoona and Harrisburg.